 What is a Drawing Tablet?

-Although the tablet surface texture is much different from traditional drawing paper, it’s pretty easy to adapt and the best way to get your actual drawings onto a computer.
+Although the tablet surface texture differs from traditional drawing paper, it’s easy to adapt and the best way to get your physical drawings onto a computer.

 Who Needs a Drawing Tablet?

-Certain professions need drawing tablets to complete their work.
-Graphic designers, in particular, need a good drawing tablet, but other professionals, such as artists, fashion designers, and even architects, use them as well.
+Some professions need drawing tablets to complete their work.
+Graphic designers, in particular, need a good drawing tablet, but other professionals, such as artists, fashion designers, and even architects, use them.

 However, drawing tablets aren’t just for professionals.
 Anyone who enjoys creating art and wants to digitalize their artwork should consider getting a drawing tablet.